dataprofessor/streamlit-for-llm/content/Lesson-4.md

-# 📖 Lesson 4 - Using hosted open source LLM models from Replicate
+# 📖 Lesson 4 <br> Using hosted open source LLM models from Replicate

 In this lesson, we'll be taking a look at how we can use a remotely hosted LLM model.